 When considering a new job or career, your career values count as one of the most important factors that will guide your choices.
-These values will help when you decide on a potential company or position for employment.
+You'll also sometimes hear them referred to as "work values."

 Your career values represent the beliefs you have about what is important in your work, and what makes it meaningful to you.